 As I reflect upon the current cultural trauma politically and socially, I cannot help but wonder how much the extremely traumatic events of 9/11 have shaped America for the long-haul.
 In view of such musings, I searched online and located this article, “How the Pain of 9/11 Still Stays with a Generation.”
-It was written and published at The Conversation on 9/9/16 by Dana Rose Garfin, Research Scientist, Department of Psychology and Social Behavior, University of California, Irvine.
+It was written and published at The Conversation (now available on Patheos) on 9/9/16 by Dana Rose Garfin, Research Scientist, Department of Psychology and Social Behavior, University of California, Irvine.
 Here are some striking quotations from the article that is based on Garfin and her associates’ research:

 “…It might be somewhat obvious that people directly exposed to a collective trauma like 9/11 might suffer from associated physical and mental health problems.
 What is less obvious is how people geographically distant from the epicenter or ‘Ground Zero’ might have been impacted.